(Taj under seize! Image source: Financial Times)

-Read this and tell me you are not impressive with the kind of sacrifices that people do to protect others under their care:-
+Read this and tell me you are not impressed with the kind of sacrifices that people make to protect others under their care:-

 Prashant Mangeshikar could be dead, one of more than a hundred victims of militant attacks across Mumbai landmarks, if it had not been for an employee at the Taj Mahal Hotel.